ddnexus/gemy/README.md

 ## Requirements

-`gemy` requires a `VERSION` file in the gem project root, and that the project is a `git` repository.
+`gemy` requires a `VERSION` file in the gem project root, and the project must be a `git` repository.

 ## Description